izarus-rots/cse185-project-pcisa/README.md

 pip install --user -e .
 ```

 Sometimes, the user directory is not on the system PATH.
-You can find the path with `python -m site --user-base`, and add the following line to your `.bashrc` or `.bash_profile` file.:
+You can find the path with `python -m site --user-base`, and add the following line to your `.bashrc` or `.bash_profile` file:

 ```
 export PATH=$PATH:`python -m site --user-base`/bin